fglx-c/Exploring-Scientific-Hypothesis-Generation-with-Mamba/README.md

 python gpt4.py
 ```

-After gettubg GPT4 results, first copy all GPT4 results under the `iterative` folder, you can then run the first two iterations of iterative novelty boosting by running the following command:
+After getting GPT4 results, first copy all GPT4 results under the `iterative` folder, you can then run the first two iterations of iterative novelty boosting by running the following command:

 ```bash
 python calculate_sim.py